remix-run/remix/docs/discussion/runtimes.md

 import { createFileSessionStorage } from "@remix-run/node";

-// store sessions in cloudflare KV storage import { createKVSessionStorage } from "@remix-run/cloudflare-workers";
+// store sessions in cloudflare KV storage import { createWorkersKVSessionStorage } from "@remix-run/cloudflare";
 ```

 But if you're storing a session in the cookie itself, this is supported in all runtimes: